Postgresql windows functions and CTEs

 partition by <column name> specifies the window, the subset of rows, over which to apply the max() function.

-This query add max_pop by artist column to the list of tracks.
+This query add max_gross by released_year column to the list of movies.

 In short, the OVER() clause specifies to SQL that you need to create a a subset of records